-The Committee shall be provided with copies of the minutes of meetings of management's Disclosure Committee and Executive Pension Committee.
+Copies of the minutes of meetings of management's Disclosure Committee and Executive Pension Committee shall be provided to the Committee upon their request.

 6. Investigations and Advisors

 The Committee shall conduct or authorize investigations into any matter that the Committee believes is within the scope of its responsibilities.
 The Committee has the authority to (a) retain independent counsel, accountants, auditors or other advisors to assist it in the conduct of any investigation or otherwise to assist it in the discharge of its duties, at the expense of Teck, (b) set and pay the compensation of and engagement terms for any such advisors retained by it, and (c) communicate directly with the internal and external auditors and advisors.